 November 8 - Today's high of 61° would be the last reading in the 60s for more than four months (March 16).

 November 12 - 2.39" of rain poured down today, a record for the date.
 In the past 15 days (since Oct.
 29) 7.49" of rain fell, with rain falling on ten of the fifteen days.

 December 26 - Snow began falling around 3:30 AM and fell steadily all day, at times at a rate of two inches per hour (the forecast at daybreak called for a five-inch accumulation).
-Winds gusted as high as 36 mph during the evening and temperatures hovered around 29° for much of the storm.
-By midnight 25.5" had piled up and an additional 0.9" fell after midnight, breaking the previous snowfall record of 21" set by the great blizzard of March 1888; it would remain the City's greatest snowfall of all time until 26.9" fell in February 2006 (it now ranks third).
-This storm came three days after 2.5" of snow fell.
+Winds gusted as high as 36 mph during the evening, and temperatures hovered around 29° for much of the storm.
+By midnight, 25.5" had piled up, and an additional 0.9" fell after midnight, breaking the previous snowfall record of 21" set by the great blizzard of March 1888; it would remain the City's greatest snowfall of all time until 26.9" fell in February 2006 (it now ranks third).
+This storm came three days after a snowfall of 2.5".

 January 9 - With a high of 45°, this was the only day between Dec.
 23 and Feb.
 11 (more than seven weeks) to have a high above 40°.

 February 1 - With a high of 26°, this was the tenth day in a row with a high of 32° or colder.
-The average high/low during this streak was 25/10, thirteen degrees below average.
+The average high/low during this streak was a frigid 25°/10°, thirteen degrees below average.
 Five of the days had lows in the single digits.

 July 1 - The 1940s started with July 4th's coolest high temperature (64°) and ended with the hottest as today's high soared to 102°.

 July 30 - Today was the thirteenth day in a row with high temperatures that were 89° or hotter.
 Of these days, eight were in the 90s, including today, which had a high of 95°.
 This was one month after an eight-day streak with highs of 88°+.